owncloud/web/docs/testing.md

 ## Acceptance Tests in CI
 In the CI we run the UI tests using different backends on different repos.
 We use commit IDs to indicate the version of the backend or testrunner we want to use.
 These commit IDs should be regularly updated in the `.drone.star` file to keep the CI up to date.
-We run phoenix UI tests in following repos in the CI.
+We run phoenix UI tests in the following repos in the CI.

 ### 1. phoenix Repo
-In the `owncloud/phoenix` repo, we run the tests using both oc10 backend as well as the OCIS backend.
+In the `owncloud/phoenix` repo, we run the tests using both the oc10 backend and the OCIS backend.
-For the oc10 backend, we use `owncloudci/core` docker image which runs the latest `daily-master-qa` version of owncloud.
+For the oc10 backend, we use the `owncloudci/core` docker image which runs the latest `daily-master-qa` version of owncloud.

-For the OCIS backend, we use the Commit ID from `owncloud/ocis` repo to indicate which version of backend to use.
+For the OCIS backend, we use the Commit ID from the `owncloud/ocis` repo to indicate which version of backend to use.
 This can be specified in the `.drone.star` file in the `config.defaults` section.
 ```
 	'defaults': {
 		'acceptance': {